encode/apistar/README.md

 ```

 To initialize your migrations, type `apistar alembic_init`
-To create a new revision, type `apistar revision "test revision"`
+To create a new revision, type `apistar alembic_revision "test revision"`
-To upgrade to the head revision, type `apistar upgrade`
+To upgrade to the head revision, type `apistar alembic_upgrade head`
-To downgrade to a previous revision, type `apistar downgrade [revision]`
+To downgrade to a previous revision, type `apistar alembic_downgrade [revision]`

 ## Django ORM